alphatechlogics/BlogCraft/README.md

 # BlogCraft 📝✍️

 **BlogCraft** is an AI-powered blog generation tool that helps you create detailed, engaging, and well-structured blog posts with ease.
-Built with [Streamlit](https://streamlit.io), it leverages both OpenAI and Hugging Face's open source models (like [Falcon-7B Instruct](https://huggingface.co/tiiuae/falcon-7b-instruct)) to deliver high-quality content based on a simple blog topic and related interests.
+Built with [Streamlit](https://streamlit.io), it leverages both OpenAI and Hugging Face's open source models (like [GPT-2](https://huggingface.co/gpt2)) to deliver high-quality content based on a simple blog topic and related interests.

 ---

 ## Features 🚀

 - **Dual Mode Generation:**
-  Choose between using OpenAI's GPT-4 or the open source Falcon-7B Instruct model for generating your blog posts.
+  Choose between using OpenAI's GPT-3.5 (or GPT-4 if you have access) or the open source GPT-2 model for generating your blog posts.

 - **User-Friendly Interface:**
-  A modern, aesthetic UI with custom CSS for a clean and engaging experience.
+  A modern, aesthetic UI with custom CSS for a clean and intuitive experience.

 - **Easy to Configure:**
   Set up with minimal configuration using environment variables and a simple `.env` file.